-At night, the snow still looks normal, but the colors I’d use to draw this scene are very different from the colors I’d use for the first snowy scene.
+At night, the snow still looks normal, but the colors in this scene are very different from the colors in the first snowy scene.
 The interesting thing (to me anyway) is that the snow in both images reads as natural.

 If I were to draw this street scene but use whites and grays for the snow, it just wouldn’t look right.

-Whether the light comes from a natural source like the sun or moon, or from an artificial source like street lights or Christmas lights, the color will affect the way you see the colors in your subject.
+Whether the light comes from a natural source like the sun or moon, or from an artificial source like street lights or Christmas lights, the color of the light affects the way you see the colors in your subject.